Optimising Images for the Web: A Guide for Designers

 Understanding Image Formats: Image formats determine the quality and size of the images; three main image formats are used on the web: JPEG, PNG, and GIF.

 - JPEG: JPEG (Joint Photographic Experts Group) is the commonly used image format on the web; It's best for more complex images that require many colours.
-JPEG image is smaller, making it the best fit for the web.
+A JPEG image is smaller, making it the best fit for the web.

 - GIF: GIF (Graphics Interchange Format) is an older image format, and it's being used on the web.
 It's best suited for simple images with few colours, such as animations and logos.
 GIF files are small and support animation, making them ideal for web use.